Saturation diving system: Fire suppression system

 Firefighting systems include hand held fire extinguishers to automatic deluge sprinkler systems.
 Special fire extinguishers which do not use toxic materials and which will discharge adequately under pressure must be used.
 In the event of a fire, toxic gases may be released by burning materials, and the occupants will have to use the built-in breathing systems (BIBS) until the chamber gas has been flushed sufficiently.
-As far as possible, the contents of saturation system, including firefighting materials, should minimise the production of highly toxic combustion products.
+As far as possible, the contents of a saturation system, including firefighting materials, should minimise the production of highly toxic combustion products.
 When a system with oxygen partial pressure 0.48 bar is pressurized to more than about 70 msw (231 fsw), the oxygen fraction is too low to support combustion (less than 6%), and the fire risk is low.
 During the early stages of compression and towards the end of decompression the oxygen levels will support combustion, and greater care must be taken.
+The saturation system support team will be provided with firefighting breathing apparatus allowing them to work in smoke and toxic fumes.